rafagomes/rafagomes/README.md

 - **Investment & Technology Exploration:** Keen to discuss and learn about new investment opportunities and technological trends.

 ### Looking For:
-I'm keen on opportunities to contribute and grow, especially in roles that utilize my expertise in blockchain and full-stack development.
+I'm keen on opportunities to contribute and grow, especially in roles that utilize my blockchain and full-stack development expertise.
 If your company is on the cutting edge of technology, I'd love to hear from you.